saleor/saleor/docs/gettingstarted/configuration.rst

 ``PAYMENT_GATEWAYS``
-    For information on how to configure payment gateways (API keys, miscellaneous information), see :ref:`the list of supported payment gateway and their associated environment variables <payment-gateways>`.
+    For information on how to configure payment gateways (API keys, miscellaneous information, ...), see :ref:`the list of supported payment gateway and their associated environment variables <payment-gateways>`.